ckumuran/IDKSQL/README.md

 }
 ```

----

-## Design Philosophy

-The UI is built around one conviction: database tools should feel powerful, not friendly.
-Friendly tools are built for occasional users.
-Powerful tools are built for people who live in them.

-**Black background** — not dark gray, not charcoal.
-True black (`#000000`).
-It makes red accents hit harder and makes the content the only thing glowing on the screen.

-**Red grid lines** — thin, low-opacity grid overlays on every panel.
-They don't divide content — they establish that everything has a coordinate, a position, a purpose.
-The grid communicates: this is a system.

-**Monospace typography** — `JetBrains Mono` throughout.
-Not just in the code editor — in labels, in table cells, in terminal output.
-When everything is monospaced, columns align naturally and information density increases without feeling cluttered.

-**Terminal panel** — every query execution is logged in real time with timestamps, status codes, and execution durations.
-Users see the lifecycle, not just the result.
-The terminal panel turns IDKSQL from a black box into a transparent system.

-**No loaders except progress** — when IDKSQL is generating SQL, the terminal panel updates in real time.
-There is no spinner and no blank wait state.
-The system narrates its own operation.
-Idle states feel like the system is broken.
-Narrated states feel like the system is working.

----

 ## Prompt Engineering Breakdown

 The quality of IDKSQL's SQL output is entirely determined by prompt quality.
 The prompt is engineered to maximize structural correctness and minimize hallucination.